Xevion/powershell/content/posts/help.md

 +++
-title = "Help"
+title = "The Help System"
 date = "2022-04-19T10:44:28-05:00"
 author = "Xevion"
 description = "Stuck?
 Lost?
 Not sure how to find anything out?
-Find out here."
+The help system is an effective way to find out what you need to know."
 +++

 Information on acquiring information about Cmdlets and using the help system effectively.